About the project

 How the process works

-A complaint alleging some form of misconduct against a Chicago Police officer is filed with the Independent Police Review Authority (IPRA).
+A complaint alleging some form of misconduct against a Chicago Police officer is filed with the Civilian Office of Police Accountability (COPA).
 These complaints can come from either civilians or other members of the Chicago Police Department.

-Depending on the type of complaint, the allegation is either investigated by IPRA or the Internal Affairs Division (IAD) of the Chicago Police Department.
+Depending on the type of complaint, the allegation is either investigated by COPA or the Internal Affairs Division (IAD) of the Chicago Police Department.

-At the conclusion of their investigation, if either IAD or IPRA sustain the allegation against the officer, they make a recommendation for discipline.
+At the conclusion of their investigation, if either IAD or COPA sustain the allegation against the officer, they make a recommendation for discipline.

 The findings and discipline recommendation go through command channel review within the CPD where Superintendent McCarthy must sign off on his agreement with the recommendation for charges to move forward.